essbee808/factivity/README.md

-# EZ Rsvp
+# FACTivities

-Welcome to EZ Rsvp.
+Welcome to FACTivities.
 This content management system was created to simplify the planning process for both organizers and attendees.
 This Sinatra application utilizes CRUD actions and an MVC framework.

 ## Installation